Researching the American Revolution

 5. On average they served as major generals for 3.7 years with 5.3 years total service

-6. All states except Georgia had at least one of its residents serve as a major general
+6. All states except Georgia and Delaware had at least one of its residents serve as a major general

 7. More major generals (five) hailed from Massachusetts than other state